pin0S/learningML/log.md

 Thoughts: Today was cool, I love using python, want to get better at jupyter notebooks and pandas.
 The book helps me achieve all these.

 It also gives me good ideas for mini blog posts and even code snippets for my instagram

+## Day 95: December 1, 2018

+Today's Progess: Work through the create a test set section of chapter 2

+- leant how to use hash to split training set and test set
+- learnt how to use indexs to spilt training data and test set
+- learnt what stratified sampling is
+- learnt how the permutation method works in numpy

+Thoughts: A few months out of python has me doing a bit of reminder work, which actually reminds me I need to understand what iloc and loc does.